UCR-Paraiso-Lenguajes/lenguajes24/C02231/README.md

 The project is built using ASP.NET Core and includes several components:

-The purpose of this project is to develop an online store using React and Next.js.
+The project involves developing an online store using ASP.NET Core for backend operations, React and Next.js for frontend development, Node.js for server-side logic, MySQL for database management, and C# for programming tasks.
 It allows users the shopping experience of viewing products, adding them to a shopping cart, searching by category, name, and description, and checking out.

 ## Features
 - Product catalog